brylevkirill/notes/Reinforcement Learning.md

 #### ["Approximate Bayes Optimal Policy Search using Neural Networks"](http://orbi.ulg.ac.be/bitstream/2268/204410/1/ANN-BRL.pdf) Castronovo, Francois-Lavet, Fonteneau, Ernst, Couetoux
 >	"Bayesian Reinforcement Learning agents aim to maximise the expected collected rewards obtained when interacting with an unknown Markov Decision Process while using some prior knowledge.
 State-of-the-art BRL agents rely on frequent updates of the belief on the MDP, as new observations of the environment are made.
 This offers theoretical guarantees to converge to an optimum, but is computationally intractable, even on small-scale problems.
 In this paper, we present a method that circumvents this issue by training a parametric policy able to recommend an action directly from raw observations.
 Artificial Neural Networks are used to represent this policy, and are trained on the trajectories sampled from the prior.
 The trained model is then used online, and is able to act on the real MDP at a very low computational cost.
 Our new algorithm shows strong empirical performance, on a wide range of test problems, and is robust to inaccuracies of the prior distribution."

+>	"Bayes-Adaptive Markov Decision Processes form a natural framework to deal with sequential decision-making problems when some of the information is hidden.
+In these problems, an agent navigates in an initially unknown environment and receives a numerical reward according to its actions.
+However, actions that yield the highest instant reward and actions that maximise the gathering of knowledge about the environment are often different.
+The BAMDP framework leads to a rigorous definition of an optimal solution to this learning problem, which is based on finding a policy that reaches an optimal balance between exploration and exploitation.
+In this research, the case where prior knowledge is available about the environment is studied.
+More specifically, this knowledge is represented as a random distribution over possible environments, and can be updated as the agent makes new observations."

 >	"State-of-the-art Bayesian algorithms generally do not use offline training.
 Instead, they rely on Bayes updates and sampling techniques during the interaction, which may be too computationally expensive, even on very small MDPs.
 In order to reduce significantly this cost, we propose a new practical algorithm to solve BAMDPs: Artificial Neural Networks for Bayesian Reinforcement Learning.
 Our algorithm aims at finding an optimal policy, i.e. a mapping from observations to actions, which maximises the rewards in a certain environment.
 This policy is trained to act optimally on some MDPs sampled from the prior distribution, and then it is used in the test environment.
 By design, our approach does not use any Bayes update, and is thus computationally inexpensive during online interactions."

 >	"We developed ANN-BRL, an offline policy-search algorithm for addressing BAMDPs.
 As shown by our experiments, ANN-BRL obtained state-of-the-art performance on all benchmarks considered in this paper.
 In particular, on the most challenging benchmark 9, a score 4 times higher than the one measured for the second best algorithm has been observed.
 Moreover, ANN-BRL is able to make online decisions faster than most BRL algorithms.
 Our idea is to define a parametric policy as an ANN, and train it using backpropagation algorithm.
 This requires a training set made of observations-action pairs and in order to generate this dataset, several simulations have been performed on MDPs drawn from prior distribution.
 In theory, we should label each example with a Bayes optimal action.
 However, those are too expensive to compute for the whole dataset.
 Instead, we chose to use optimal actions under full observability hypothesis.
 Due to the modularity of our approach, a better labelling technique could easily be integrated in ANN-BRL, and may bring stronger empirical results.
 Moreover, two types of features have been considered for representing the current history: Q-values and transition counters.
 The use of Q-values allows to reach state-of-the-art performance on most benchmarks and outperfom all other algorithms on the most difficult one.
 On the contrary, computing a good policy from transition counters only is a difficult task to achieve, even for Artificial Neural Networks.
 Nevertheless, we found that the difference between this approach and state-of-the-art algorithms was much less noticeable when prior distribution differs from test distribution, which means that at least in some cases, it is possible to compute efficient policies without relying on online computationally expensive tools such as Q-values."

 #### ["RL^2: Fast Reinforcement Learning via Slow Reinforcement Learning"](http://arxiv.org/abs/1611.02779) Duan, Schulman, Chen, Bartlett, Sutskever, Abbeel
->	"Deep reinforcement learning (deep RL) has been successful in learning sophisticated behaviors automatically; however, the learning process requires a huge number of trials.
+>	"Deep reinforcement learning has been successful in learning sophisticated behaviors automatically; however, the learning process requires a huge number of trials.
 In contrast, animals can learn new tasks in just a few trials, benefiting from their prior knowledge about the world.
 This paper seeks to bridge this gap.
-Rather than designing a "fast" reinforcement learning algorithm, we propose to represent it as a recurrent neural network (RNN) and learn it from data.
+Rather than designing a "fast" reinforcement learning algorithm, we propose to represent it as a recurrent neural network and learn it from data.
 In our proposed method, RL^2, the algorithm is encoded in the weights of the RNN, which are learned slowly through a general-purpose ("slow") RL algorithm.
-The RNN receives all information a typical RL algorithm would receive, including observations, actions, rewards, and termination flags; and it retains its state across episodes in a given Markov Decision Process (MDP).
+The RNN receives all information a typical RL algorithm would receive, including observations, actions, rewards, and termination flags; and it retains its state across episodes in a given Markov Decision Process.
 The activations of the RNN store the state of the "fast" RL algorithm on the current (previously unseen) MDP.
 We evaluate RL^2 experimentally on both small-scale and large-scale problems.
 On the small-scale side, we train it to solve randomly generated multi-arm bandit problems and finite MDPs.
 After RL^2 is trained, its performance on new MDPs is close to human-designed algorithms with optimality guarantees.
 On the large-scale side, we test RL^2 on a vision-based navigation task and show that it scales up to high-dimensional problems."

->	"This paper suggests a different approach for designing better reinforcement learning algorithms: instead of acting as the designers ourselves, learn the algorithm end-to-end using standard reinforcement learning techniques.
-That is, the “fast” RL algorithm is a computation whose state is stored in the RNN activations, and the RNN’s weights are learned by a general-purpose “slow” reinforcement learning algorithm.
-Our method, RL^2, has demonstrated competence comparable with theoretically optimal algorithms in small-scale settings.
-We have further shown its potential to scale to high-dimensional tasks.
-In the experiments, we have identified opportunities to improve upon RL^2: the outer-loop reinforcement learning algorithm was shown to be an immediate bottleneck, and we believe that for settings with extremely long horizons, better architecture may also be required for the policy.
-Although we have used generic methods and architectures for the outer-loop algorithm and the policy, doing this also ignores the underlying episodic structure.
-We expect algorithms and policy architectures that exploit the problem structure to significantly boost the performance."
+>	"Although Bayesian reinforcement learning provides a solid framework for incorporating prior knowledge into the learning process, exact computation of the Bayesian update is intractable in all but the simplest cases.
+Thus, practical reinforcement learning algorithms often incorporate a mixture of Bayesian and domain-specific ideas to bring down sample complexity and computational burden.
+Notable examples include guided policy search with unknown dynamics and PILCO.
+These methods can learn a task using a few minutes to a few hours of real experience, compared to days or even weeks required by previous methods.
+However, these methods tend to make assumptions about the environment (e.g., instrumentation for access to the state at learning time), or become computationally intractable in high-dimensional settings.
+Rather than hand-designing domain-specific reinforcement learning algorithms, we take a different approach in this paper: we view the learning process of the agent itself as an objective, which can be optimized using standard reinforcement learning algorithms.
+The objective is averaged across all possible MDPs according to a specific distribution, which reflects the prior that we would like to distill into the agent.
+We structure the agent as a recurrent neural network, which receives past rewards, actions, and termination flags as inputs in addition to the normally received observations.
+Furthermore, its internal state is preserved across episodes, so that it has the capacity to perform learning in its own hidden activations.
+The learned agent thus also acts as the learning algorithm, and can adapt to the task at hand when deployed."

 >	"MDPs encountered in real world = tiny subset of all MDPs that could be defined"
 >	"How to acquire a good prior for real-world MDPs?"
 >	"How to design algorithms that make use of such prior information?"
 >	"Key idea: learn a fast RL algorithm that make use of such prior information"

+>	"This paper suggests a different approach for designing better reinforcement learning algorithms: instead of acting as the designers ourselves, learn the algorithm end-to-end using standard reinforcement learning techniques.
+That is, the “fast” RL algorithm is a computation whose state is stored in the RNN activations, and the RNN’s weights are learned by a general-purpose “slow” reinforcement learning algorithm."

 >	"RL agent = RNN = generic computation architecture
 >	- different weights in the RNN means different RL algorithm and prior